Adrian Heaps: Background

 Heaps is the grandson of Abraham Albert Heaps, a leader of the Winnipeg General Strike, left-wing Member of Parliament in the 1920s and 1930s, and founding member of the Co-operative Commonwealth Federation.
 Heaps' father, Leo, received a military cross for service in World War II and was a New Democratic Party candidate in the 1979 federal election in the riding of Eglinton—Lawrence, while his son Toby was a senior staffer in Ralph Nader's 2004 US presidential campaign.

 Heaps is a former vice-president of an independent music label.
 In the mid-1990s he worked on a First Nation reserve near Penetanguishene, Ontario.
-In 2004 he worked in Colombia as a volunteer for the Canadian International Development Agency helping several municipalities with development projects.
+In 2004, he worked in Colombia as a volunteer for the Canadian International Development Agency helping several municipalities with development projects.

 Politics

-In 1999, Heaps ran as the Liberal candidate in the 1999 provincial election in the riding of Scarborough Southwest].
+In 1999, Heaps ran as the Liberal candidate in the 1999 provincial election in the riding of Scarborough Southwest.
 He finished second behind Progressive Conservative Dan Newman with 33.66% of the vote.
 He attempted to run again but failed to win the Liberal nomination for the 2003 provincial election.
 The same year he ran for Toronto City Council but came in second behind incumbent Gerry Altobello.

 In 2006, he ran again for City Councillor after Altobello was appointed a justice of the peace.
 Heaps ran his campaign based on delivering better services by the city.
 He said, "The quality of services you receive is related to the quality of the representative you have."
 He defeated Michelle Berardinetti by 89 votes.

 In early 2007, Berardinetti sued him for defamation due to an incident during the campaign.
 Berardinetti claimed that Heaps defamed her by distributing copies of an article in The Globe and Mail that endorsed him two days before the election.
-The article by columnist John Barber who described himself as a classmate of Heaps endorsed him while belittling Berardinetti as little more than a nepotistic "pillow talker" of her MPP husband.
-The article, which was never distributed by Heaps, however Heaps and Berardinetti eventually settled out of court.
+The article by columnist John Barber, who described himself as a former classmate of Heaps, endorsed him while belittling Berardinetti as little more than a nepotistic "pillow talker" of her MPP husband.
+Heaps denied distributing the article, however he and Berardinetti eventually settled out of court.
 In December, 2009, City Council voted to reimburse Heaps for both the settlement and legal expenses which amounted to $65,680.
 In January, 2010 Heaps elected to refuse the reimbursement.